jgnewman/sequoia/README.md

 ### Composing Components

-In Sequoia, your application is broken down into components – small packages of HTML and controlling code that can be instantiated and and nested within other components.
+In Sequoia, your application is broken down into components – small packages of HTML and controlling code that can be instantiated and nested within other components.
 In fact the call to `application` generates a component, but it's a special one, intended to live at the top level.
 To create all of your other components, you'll call the `component` function instead.

 In order to illustrate the power of component-based architecture, let's add 1 more level of complexity to the above application.